cybex-gmbh/laravel-transmorpher-client/README.md

 php artisan db:seed --class=PullpreviewSeeder
 ```

 The package source code is symlinked to the app's `vendor` directory.
-When changing branches or updating assets, you need to run `composer update` in the app's directory.
+When changing branches or updating assets, you need to run `composer update` in the app directory.

-Laravel Sail is set up to start in the app's directory.
+Laravel Sail is set up to start in the app directory.

 ### [Pullpreview](https://github.com/pullpreview/action)